gruntwork-io/docs/docs/pipelines/security/controls.md

 #### `delegated-pipelines-apply`

 The read/write apply role for delegated repositories.

+The `infrastructure-live-access-control` repository is vended ready to provision these roles with the configuration baked in.

 Enterprise customers will see pull requests opened automatically in the `infrastructure-live-access-control` repository to vend these roles for every new account vended as a delegated account.
 Given that delegated accounts have their own repositories that are separate from the main `infrastructure-live-root` and `infrastructure-live-access-control` repositories, these roles are used to ensure that the delegated repositories have adqueate access to the infrastructure they need to manage.